Richard555/fb/readme.txt

-This sample draws a small square in the on screen frame buffer area (with /dev/fb0)
+This sample draws a small pink square on the screen.
+It works with /dev/fb0.

 How to compile:
 Use make.
 The make command "by default" makes generic executable fb (used in ubuntu)